cybernova/SDRecord/README.md

 <a href="https://i.imgur.com/ZI1Ort7.png?1"><img src="https://i.imgur.com/ZI1Ort7.png?1" /></a>

-Tool for audio recording with SDR, tested to work with Gqrx: https://github.com/csete/gqrx or http://gqrx.dk
+Tool for audio recording with SDR, tested to work with Gqrx: http://gqrx.dk

-**SDRecord is able to reduce network traffic, disk space needed for records and in plus can record for X specified minutes and/or for X specified MBs of data.**
+**SDRecord is able to reduce network traffic, disk space needed for records and record for X specified minutes and/or for X specified MBs of data.**

-SDRecord drops UDP packets coming from Gqrx that do not contain any relevant data ( data payload is 0 ) and sends in output ( on stdout or to a file and/or to a remote host ) only packets containing info.
+SDRecord drops UDP packets coming from Gqrx that do not contain any data ( data payload is 0 ) and sends in output ( on stdout or to a file and/or to a remote host ) only packets containing info.

 Usage and Options
 -----------------